eln0ty/telegram-osint-system/docs/telegram_osint_architecture.md

       └──────────────┘ └──────────────┘ └────────────────┘
 ```

-\* Elasticsearch integration remains optional; the 2.0 release focuses on PostgreSQL as the system of record.
+\* Elasticsearch integration remains optional; This release focuses on PostgreSQL as the system of record.

 ---